 2. Are you bringing a gun?
 Bear spray?

 After you tell them that, yes, you are going alone, they will subsequently ask you if you plan on carrying any sort of self-protection.
 They usually go with a gun.
 Clearly the people who ask this have no idea what ultralight is, because carrying a gun would be absolutely absurd weight-wise, let alone for the multitude of other reasons.
 Bear spray is usually the next suggestion, which makes much more sense, but is not necessary depending on where your thru-hike takes you.
 It is very kind of them to be concerned with your safety, but carrying a gun or bear spray won’t save you from shin splints, lightning strikes, or getting lost; that is, the more likely problems you will face on a thru-hike.

 3. Be safe… not have fun

 This one always hurts a little.
 People use different rhetoric when talking to men or women.
-It is very common for people to tell a woman to, “be safe” and to tell a man, “have fun” when they are going on the same adventure, and this will happen a lot while on the trail.
+It is very common for people to tell a woman to “be safe” and to tell a man to “have fun” when they are going on the same adventure, and this will happen a lot while on the trail.
 Really, safety should be both parties’ priority while going on a multi-month rendezvous in the woods, but for some reason us women get the reminder more often.